Phoenix Laulu-Togaga'e: Background

 Laulu-Togaga'e was born in Brisbane, Australia but moved to the United Kingdom when he was seven.
-He is the son of Samoan international rugby league player, Quentin Laulu-Togaga'e.
+He is the son of Samoan international rugby league footballer, Quentin Laulu-Togaga'e.
 At school, Laulu-Togaga'e played rugby union at school and was member of the academy side at Leicester Tigers.

 Playing career

 Keighley Cougars

 Quentin Laulu-Togaga'e played for Keighley Cougars and with the Tigers' academy side suspended due to the COVID-19 pandemic, Laulu-Togaga'e was invited to train with Keighley Cougars.
-Keighley were impressed with Phoenix and in March 2021 the club signed him on a one year contract.
+Keighley were impressed with Phoenix and in March 2021 the club signed him on a one-year contract.
 After playing in a pre-season game, Laulu-Togaga'e made his professional debut for Keighley against West Wales Raiders on 13 June 2021.
 His father played in the same match and when Phoenix came on as an interchange player they became the first instance of father and son playing in the same professional match since 2013 and only the third father-son pairing ever.